 Depression affects millions of people around the world.
-And there’s already a mountain of evidence which shows a Meditation and exercise fights depressionlink between exercise and feeling happier.
+And there’s already a mountain of evidence which shows a link between exercise and feeling happier.
 But recent research suggests that aerobic exercise can be used as a much more powerful weapon against depression when combined with one thing — meditation!

 In fact, a new study published in the journal of Translational Psychiatry found that the mix of meditation and exercise can seriously reduce symptoms of depression—and this combo can do it fast.